 Voicing the Past – Learning Agents in a Virtual Landscape of Baures

 With every new age come new technological means and developments that let us look forward into different realms, transformations, and opportunities.
-Every year we progress through our timeline and discover unique innovations that reinvent most areas of our already-complex perspective of the world.
-But despite the wide variety of breakthroughs, each sector of humanity must take it up to itself to make the most out of them, taking into account their potential benefits and restrictions.
+Every year we progress through our timeline and discover unique innovations that reinvent most areas of our already-complex perspective of the world. despite the wide variety of breakthroughs, each sector of humanity must take it up to itself to make the most out of them, taking into account their potential benefits and restrictions.
 In regards to fields such as History, Archaeology, and Anthropology, the application of technological developments has been a subject of much debate inside and outside the scholarly community.
 While various archaeologists and anthropologists have made extensive use of digital tools to focus on or reveal new data, there has been little advancement on the adaptation of new modes of communication meant to disseminate the narratives and theories produced by the scholarly community.
 Consequently, despite the digitization of countless books and journals, the number of recipients remains stagnant: without a proper channel to translate and spread academic accounts, general audiences will continue to see the past through the inaccurate lenses of the media.
-For my project, I then would like to propose a midway point between the past, the present, and what could be the future of mainstream archaeological research.
+For my project, I propose a midway point between the past, the present, and what could be the future of mainstream archaeological research.
 I believe that, within an engaging and interactive three-dimensional space, we can successfully present accurate historical accounts to greater audiences around the world.

 Videogames exemplify one of our present society’s most popular modes of communication – a vast, experimental field thriving with potential for new stories, formats, and player experiences.
-Currently, with thousands of titles spread across static and mobile platforms, the gaming industry surpasses other entertainment titans like Hollywood itself (Graham 2016, 16).
+Currently, with thousands of titles spread across static and mobile platforms, the gaming industry surpasses other entertainment titans like Hollywood itself (Graham 2016: 16).
 With such an economic, social, and cultural impact on audiences everywhere, it should not come as a surprise how multiple scholars are now evaluating the platform as a potentially beneficial means of communication for their projects.
-For example, the founding academics behind VALUE (Videogames and Archaeology at Leiden University) emphasize two particular ways in which games can benefit archaeology: expanding its public outreach and facilitating experimental archaeological research (Mol et. al 2016, 14).
+For example, the founding academics behind VALUE (Videogames and Archaeology at Leiden University) emphasize two particular ways in which games can benefit archaeology: expanding its public outreach and facilitating experimental archaeological research (Mol et. al 2016: 14).
 Some optimistic historians have even gone so far as to compare the frameworks behind videogame narratives with those of archaeological theories, arguing that the emphasis on contingency, causality, and processes lies at the core of both endeavors (Graham 2016, 17).